Tips for a Better Demo Reel

 While it makes sense to finish off a story with a bang, in a demo reel it makes more sense to put your best stuff first.
 Most potential employers won’t even watch the whole thing so try to knock their socks off in the first minute or less.

 If you don’t have enough content, it’s time to do some pro bono work!
-The more content you have to choose from, the more likely you are to have some great gems of work to include on your reel.2
+The more content you have to choose from, the more likely you are to have some great gems of work to include on your reel. ((Or just create material -- shots, animations, etc. -- specifically for the reel.
+Fake it 'til you make it.))

 Put your name and contact information at the beginning and end of the reel.
 It sounds like a no brainer, but sometimes people forget to include this.
 Seriously, just type "demo reel" into YouTube and look through all the reels for contact information.
 If you're a VFX artist, don't forget to detail what you did to each of the clips.